named-data/StateVectorSync/Specification.md

 The State Vector Data is included in the `ApplicationParameters` of the Sync Interest.
 The Interest Lifetime for the Sync Interest SHOULD be set to 1 second.

+**Sync Interest Prefix Announcement**: `/<group-prefix>/v=3`

+The application SHOULD use this name in the prefix announcement / prefix registration for receiving Sync Interests.

 **Data Interest name**: `/<node-prefix>/<group-prefix>/t=<bootstrap-time>/seq=<seq>`

 _Note:_ Choosing alternative Data Interest formats may be decided on application-level.